sidhant2709/JavaScript-Interview-Concepts/README.md

         }
     }

-    //The methods also can created by the below prototype code, it  will work as same as the above greet method in class PersonCl
+    // The methods also can created by the below prototype code,
+    // it  will work as same as the above greet method in class PersonCl

     // PersonCl.prototype.greet = function () {
     //   console.log(`Hey ${this.fullName} welcome to OOPs concept`);